Amateur (Ham) Radio basic course

 Cost: $85, includes one examination attempt.
 Textbook required, available at GPS Central for about $50

-Note: Payment must be received in full by 2019 February 27.
+Note: Payment must be received in full by [date TBD].
 Attendance is limited and a minimum number of participants is required to run the course.
 Full refunds will be given in the event the course does not run.

 About your instructors